SHARIFsGIT/A10-Health-care/README.md

 This project was made with React.js (https://health-care-5d739.web.app/)

 ## Used languages

-For this whole project we used
+JavaScript, React.js, Bootstrap

-### JavaScript
+### It's a demo project for Hospitality care named "Health Care Hospital"

-### React.js
+### You can resister by manual input or with Google.

-### Bootstrap
+### People can see our hospital health services with doctors list.

-**About this project**
+### You can contact with us by fillup the send message form.

-This is a Hospitality care website named "Health Care Hospital" where you can see the services and doctors name along with book online appoinment only after register in the website.
+### You can see the services and doctors name along with book online appoinment only after register in the website.